|About the Library

 The library's nearly 20,000 volumes encompass the history of textiles, rugs and costume, as well as contemporary fiber art, textile structures and techniques, and textile conservation.
 The multilingual collection consists of monographs, serials, pamphlets, auction catalogs, slides and videotapes.

 Of note are the holding’s beautifully illustrated monographs, rare out-of-print books, and current scholarly studies on the art and cultural history of the cultures that produce these textiles.

 It is the only library in the United States to index journals and periodicals in the field of textiles, a service which identifies for the researcher the most current textile scholarship.

-Staff and volunteers are able to provide reference assistance on textile-related questions.
-The library also has an extensive collection of textile glossaries and bibliographies to assist researchers.
+The library has an extensive collection of textile glossaries and bibliographies to assist researchers.
 These bibliographic resources are of significant value in the discipline of textiles where bibliographic references are often scattered and difficult to locate.